 If just one radiator is cold, the problem is almost certainly isolated to the broken radiator, and you may be able to repair it yourself.

-If the entire radiator is cold, check that the thermostatic radiator valve and the second valve on the other side is open, and that the pins within the thermostatic valve are moving properly (you will have to remove the top of the valve).
+check that the thermostatic radiator valve and the second valve on the other side are open and that the pins within the thermostatic valve are moving properly (you will have to remove the top of the valve).
 You can check if a thermostatic valve is working properly by taking the head off and seeing if the pin moves down and up freely.
 If it is stuck, give it a careful tap to free it up.

 Still no luck?

-Not all radiator breakdowns can be resolved without a professional, and if the previous advice has not resolved your problem, you’ll need to get someone out as soon as possible.
+Not all radiator breakdowns can be resolved without the help of a professional, and if the advice you’ve received has not resolved your problem, you’ll need to get someone out as soon as possible.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.